 Fryer Creek is an engineered flood control channel owned by Sonoma Water.
 Sonoma Water has taken extensive effort to restore the riparian trees along many of its urban channels.
 The recent use of Fryer Creek by beavers, who eat willow and cottonwood trees, is an indication of the improved habitat conditions along the creek.
-Thanks to the beaver dam, what is usually a dried up creek bed for most of the year is now a haven for aquatic animals and birds.
+Thanks to the beaver dam, what was usually a dried up creek bed for most of the year is now a haven for aquatic animals and birds.

 However, when the beaver moved into the East Fork of the creek within the Sonoma city limits, there was concern about increased flooding of the adjacent trail that could potentially block passage for trail users, and importantly, emergency vehicles.
 This is when the OAEC WATER Institute got involved to help facilitate a solution.
 OAEC has been monitoring the beaver dam since last year while consulting with Sonoma Water on options to allow beaver to remain in the creek while reducing the risk of flooding.